-Our research partners in Lithuania explain the rationale behind GREASE’s forthcoming Country Reports.
+Our research partners in Lithuania explain the rationale behind GREASE’s Country Reports.
 In doing so they offer insights into their ongoing investigations in Russia, Hungary and Slovakia.

 What can we expect from GREASE’s 23 Country Reports?

 Egdūnas: First of all, the reports give a perspective on the different ways that religion is governed around the world.
 They show that even in Europe, religious governance regimes differ significantly.
 While the reports themselves are not comparative, they do have a common structure that invites comparison.

 Secondly, the reports provide an overview on how states perceive and seek to prevent radicalisation.
 Though radicalisation may often be religious in nature, it frequently has nationalist, populist or otherwise secular dimensions as well.
 And it almost always – inevitably – has a political dimension.

 With respect to both radicalisation and governance of religion, the reports provide useful background (including an extensive bibliography) and can serve as a stepping stone for more in-depth analysis.

 Daniel: I think this project is unique, as it tries to give a comparative scope to religion, secularism and radicalism from a truly global perspective.
 Few research projects take on such ambitious goals, and this gives us a huge opportunity to learn from each other.

 Russia is a geographically massive country with a high degree of cultural heterogeneity.
 Is it possible to generalise about religious diversity and radicalisation in such a place?